 Customers on Elite Security Network have two primary service options to help them identify the most suitable service provider for their project or managed service.

 The POST option is intended for customers on the network who have a clearer picture of what they need for their services.
 Customers post details from their request for proposal (RFP) or request for information (RFI) summaries, which are presented to you in your service provider dashboard (similar to a job post for a job candidate).
-Identifying details are redacted prior to posting the summaries on your dashboard to protect the confidentiality of both customer and provider.
+Identifying details are redacted prior to posting the summaries on your dashboard to protect the confidentiality of the submitter.
 Service providers who have the capacity, capability, and schedule flexibility to take on the work can request to bid on the project and summarize why they feel their firm is best for the job.
-Customers then view the summaries, along with the primary profile for each provider who submitted a bid.
-After narrowing their pool of finalists, customers receive the primary contact details for each finalist service provider, and bring them in for interviews.
+Customers then view the summaries, along a redacted version of each provider's profile who submitted a bid, which protects the confidentiality of your firm's service data.
+After narrowing the pool of finalists, customers receive the primary contact details for each finalist service provider and bring them in for interviews.
 If they feel you're the best for their job, the customer awards you a contract.
 You sign a separate contract for the work to be completed and perform the work.

 The MATCH option is more appropriate for customers who have fewer known project details.
 MATCH customers put in basic parameters for the request - such as the primary service need, budget, and the date by which they'd like to start and finish a project.
 A customer's match request might say "I need a firm that specializes in penetration testing scenarios for an online retailer hosted on AWS, my budget is $100,000 for 8 months of work to be completed by end of Q4, and I need local resources to be onsite with my staff."